jonnonz1/nz-statute-book/acts/public/1988/port-companies-act-1988.md

 Every completed statement of corporate intent and every modification that is adopted to a statement of corporate intent shall be made available to the public by the directorate of the port company within 1 month after the date on which it is delivered to the shareholders or adopted, as the case may be.

 ### 13 Circumstances in which statement of corporate intent not required
-Upon the listing of the shares of a port company on a registered exchange's securities market (within the meaning of section 2(1) of the Securities Markets Act 1988), the port company shall no longer be required to comply with sections 8 to 12 and the current statement of corporate intent shall cease to be of continuing effect.
+Upon the quotation of the shares of a port company on a licensed market (within the meaning of section 6(1) of the Financial Markets Conduct Act 2013), the port company shall no longer be required to comply with sections 8 to 12 and the current statement of corporate intent shall cease to be of continuing effect.

 ### 14 Power of Minister to direct certain provisions not to apply
 (1) In any case where the Minister is satisfied that, on and from a specified date, at least 50% of the equity securities of the port company that confer rights to vote at a general meeting of the company will be held or beneficially owned by persons other than Harbour Boards, regional councils, territorial authorities, or council-controlled organisations, or a combination of them, the Minister may, by notice in the Gazette, direct that—and any such direction may contain such transitional provisions as the Minister thinks fit.